 Below you can see the finished heat map!
 We can see by first glance what time the most resources (6) is needed.
 And by examining the summed up data of the last row we can easily determine that the November and December period is most critical where 23 and 26 activities are running simultaneously.

 Create a Geographical US State Heat Map in Excel

 Data visualization is a rather popular subject and Excel provides endless possibilities for collecting, organizing and displaying continuously growing data.
 If you work with the newer versions of Excel than you probably know PowerMaps and 3D Maps applications.
 To run these you must have at least Excel version 2013.
 They can create excellent Geographical Heat Maps!
 They support country, county and city level analysis.

 What about Excel 2010 and earlier versions?
 Fortunately there are solutions for the users of these versions also.
 They don’t have to demit the user enjoyments offered by the Geographical heat maps!

-In today’s example we show a modern / up-to-date and easy to use method!
+In today’s example, we show a modern and easy to use method!
 With the use of Custom Excel shapes and formulas we can create our own heat maps in Excel in a short time.
 Some knowledge of programming is required, but you don’t have to worry about this.
 We provide a complete source code in the article and the map is free to download.
 As a precursory take a look at the map below for the end result.
 It looks good, isn’t it?